Salta to Tucuman Road Trip in 3 Perfect Days

 Day 3: Estancia de las Carreras to Tucuman

-Our last day passed in a blur.
+Our last day on the Salt to Tucuman road trip passed in a blur.
 We drove through the lush, green hills surrounding Tafi del Valle.

 We had just enough time to visit some standing stones before we drove on through the jungle and down thousands of feet to reach the humid and not very pretty city of Tucuman.

-And so ended our altogether too brief visit to this section of Argentina.
+And so ended our altogether too brief visit to this beautiful part of Argentina.
 Nick dropped us off at the bus station and a few hours later we were on a night bus to Mendoza.
 It doesn’t get any easier than that.

 Further information about the Salta Tucuman road trip